NeKzor/autorender/README.md

 ### Install & Run Bot

 - Copy the bot credentials of the Discord application into the `src/bot/.env` file
-- Configure `BOT_AUTH_TOKEN` with the same password that is shared with the server
+- Configure `AUTORENDER_BOT_TOKEN` with the same password that is shared with the server
 - Run from the bot folder `src/bot` the command `deno task start`

 #### src/bot/.env